- Classic Journeys

 After breakfast, your private tour guide will pick you up for a drive to the Historical Park of Ayutthaya, an archaeological site that contains palaces, Buddhist temples, monasteries, and statues.
 Ayutthaya is the former capital of the Kingdom of Thailand and a prosperous international trading port, from 1350 until razed by the Burmese in 1767.

 Upon arrival you will visit:

 – Wat Phu Khao Thong– Originally built in 1387 by the second king of the Ayutthaya kingdom; this is an impressive monument in the north-western part of Ayutthaya.
 When the Burmese took over Ayutthaya in 1569, the Burmese king built a mon-style chedi (or pyramid) on top of the former temple to celebrate his victory over Ayutthaya and the Siamese.

 – Wat Phra Sri Sanphet – Once a royal temple located next to the Grand Palace, it was once the most significant temple during the Ayutthaya period.

 – Viharn Phra Mongkolbopit, an impressive building that houses a large seated bronze Buddha.
 Its rebuilt pristine hall was believed to be a replica of the old Assembly Hall of Ayutthaya.

 – Wat Lokaya Sutha, the largest reclining Buddha of Ayutthaya at 8 meters high and 42 meters long.
 This Buddha is made of brick and covered with plaster.

-In the late afternoon, you will be driven back to Bangkok and the rest of the day will be yours to explore at your leisure.
+Finish the tour and wind your way back to Bangkok where the rest of the day will be yours to explore at your leisure.

 Overnight in Bangkok